thangckt/thangckt.github.io/docs/cluster/AppSetting/Latex_TexStudio.md

 # Latex from Zero

 What is LaTeX?

-LaTeX is a typesetting program that takes a plain text file with various commands in it and converts it to a formatted document based on the commands that it has been given.
+LaTeX is a typesetting program that takes a plain text file with "various commands" in it and converts it to a formatted document based on the commands that it has been given.
 The source file for the document has a file extension of .tex.
 For more information on LaTeX, see LaTeX on Athena Basics, provided by the Athena On-Line Help system.

 ## I. LaTex Editor and Compiler